mrzahaki/dynagraph/README.md

 - **Draw Mode:** Enable/disable draw mode by holding and releasing the right-click button.
 - **Optimal Path Visualization:** Utilize Dijkstra's algorithm to highlight optimal paths.
 - **Interactive Controls:** Double-click to remove nodes and edges.
+- **Node Selection:** Click once to select a start node, twice to set it as a stop node.
+- **Stop Node Removal:** Click thrice to remove the stop node property.

 ## Installation